MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/secure.md

 To limit security risk as much as possible while also providing access to do data analytics, use data governance.
 Data governance provides balance among operations, maintenance, and control.
 It follows the underlying principle of data lake solution architecture design, which uses Infrastructure as Code and Security as Code.

-The focus of the Enterprise Scale Analytics and AI construction set is based on the items in the following table of key management principles:
+The focus of the enterprise-scale for analytics and AI construction set is based on key management principles:

 | Principle  |Description|
 |--|--|